 POT TOPICS is a weekly collection of cannabis-related news curated by the Chicago Sun-Times.
 You can find the recent edition here.

-- Dogs and cannabis: Some pet owners are using it despite vets’ warnings
+- VIDEO: Dogs and cannabis: Some pet owners are using it despite vets’ warnings